angelara/ev-energy-demand-manager/README.md

 You can deploy this codebase on a raspberry-pi and buy one of the smart-plugs available in your local hardware-store.
 We used a [TP-link tapo p110](https://www.bunnings.com.au/tp-link-tapo-p110-mini-energy-monitoring-smart-plug_p0367692), available in Bunnings.

-You will need to change your retailer to Ammber Electric to be able to use their API and be exposed to the electricity wholesale market price.
-Once you are set up as a costumer, you'll need to create a an [API Token](https://app.amber.com.au/developers/).
+You will need to change your retailer to Amber Electric to be able to use their API and be exposed to the electricity wholesale market price.
+Once you are set up as a costumer, you must create an [API Token](https://app.amber.com.au/developers/).

 # Setup